JohannesKahl/be.shell/README.md

 Reload BE::Shell:

-   killall be.shell; sleep 2; be.shell
+   kquitapp be.shell; sleep 2; be.shell

 **Globalmenu**